-Ensuring all students have a positive experience and safe environment while riding the school bus, the “Peaceful School Bus Program” was implemented this year at Metzgar Elementary School in the Greensburg Salem School District in Greensburg, Pennsylvania.
+Ensuring all students have a positive experience and safe environment while riding the school bus, the “Peaceful School Bus Program” was implemented at Metzgar Elementary School in the Greensburg Salem School District in Greensburg, Pennsylvania.

 The program, designed to decrease inappropriate student behaviors while creating a climate of respect and cooperation for school bus drivers, was created by Metzgar Elementary Guidance Counselor Jessica Pritts and Principal Tina Federico.